Amina Baraka: Personal life

 Amina married Walter Vernon Mason in 1960.
 At that time she was known as Sylvia Robinson.
 They had two daughters, Vera and Wanda.

-In 1966, Amina married Amiri Baraka, who at that time he was known as LeRoi Jones.
+In 1966, Amina married Amiri Baraka, who at that time was known as LeRoi Jones.
 They have five children.
 Their son Ras Baraka became the Mayor of Newark, New Jersey.

 Awards and honors

 In 2015, Baraka received a certification of appreciation from the Black Nia F.O.R.C.E.
 (Freedom Organization for Racial and Cultural Enlightenment).

 In 2015, she was honored with a Lifetime Achievement award by the New York Friends of People's World newspaper.